OpenInternet/copilot/_posts/2016-01-03-setup-guide.md

 ### BeagleBone Black Initial Configuration

-_NOTE: You can download the [*Printable CoPilot Graphic Demonstration Guide* for BeagleBone Black here](https://raw.github.com/wiki/openinternet/CoPilot/docs/graphic_demonstration_setup_guide.pdf)_

 #### What You Will Need

 - SD Card with CoPilot Installed
 We recommend a 8-16GB class 4 SD card.
-You can [download the latest CoPilot image on our releases page](https://github.com/OpenInternet/CoPilot/releases) and use the [Raspberry-Pi installation instructions](https://www.raspberrypi.org/help/noobs-setup/) to load it on to your SD card.
+You can follow the [Copilot installation guide](http://openinternet.github.io/copilot/developer/2016/01/05/installation-guide.html) to load Copilot on to your SD card.

-*You can install CoPilot on a variety of unsupported devices by following the [installation instructions](https://github.com/OpenInternet/CoPilot/wiki/Install-Guide).*

 - Wireless Antenna
 We recommend a [TP-LINK TL-WN722N External Wireless Adapter](http://www.amazon.com/TP-LINK-TL-WN722N-Wireless-Adapter-External/dp/B002SZEOLG)